 Chaperones admitted free up to a ratio of 1 chaperone per 10 students ($5 per chaperone above 1:10 ratio)

 We are committed to making Shelburne Museum learning experiences accessible to all.
 Please reach out if you need assistance covering admission fees.
-We also welcome inquiries about accessing limited funding available to help defray transportation costs (applicable only to groups traveling by school bus).
+We also welcome inquiries about accessing limited funding available to help defray bus transportation costs.

 Makers at the Museum